noeleo/raft/README.md

 ruby -I. test/test_snooze_timer.rb
 ```

-NOTE: Election timeouts are dependent on processor speed.
-On a 2.26 Ghz Core 2 Duo, the timeout runs well at 300-800ms.
+NOTE: The effectiveness of election timeouts are dependent on processor speed.
+Running on a single 2.26 Ghz Core 2 Duo, the timeouts run well at the default 300-800ms.

 ### Timer Tests
 The test suite for the SnoozeTimer module is in test_timer.rb.
 These tests test the following cases: